 The bolts may look nice sitting there fastened in your virtual assembly but can someone reach it with a spanner?
 Or can a rivet gun be used in that tight space?
 A very common mistake that can be easily avoided.

 Nobody wants to pay for unnecessary weight.
-Use the built-in add-ons in SolidEdge, Inventor or whichever program you’re using, to analyze the strength of the structure.
+Use Finite Element Analysis software to analyse the strength of the structure.
 Check those calculations manually.
-Optimize your design accordingly.
+Optimise your design accordingly and choose the right type of metal for your application.

 The positioning of the parts in a weld-assembly can be one-way only, if notches and holes are used.
 Only general dimensions are needed then, keeping the drawings easy to read.
 Nobody should have to ask for help when looking at the drawings.